-Although the vast majority of internships and job postings are legitimate, it is important for students to know the warning signs to watch for.
-Students should notify the Career Center if they have any concerns by calling (718 951 5696) or emailing email@example.com.
-Being notified about negative internship/job experiences allows us to assist students with handling the situation, and prevent other students from applying in the future.
+Although the vast majority of internships and job postings are legitimate, it is very important for students to know the warning signs to watch for.
+Scams can appear on legitimate sites such as HireBC, indeed.com, LinkedIn etc. Just because it is on the site, does not mean the posting/employer itself is legitimate.
+Some postings may be using the information of a real company but the contact information is directing you to a scammer.
+Students should notify the Career Center if they have any concerns by calling (718.951.5696) or emailing email@example.com.
+Being notified about negative internship/job experiences allows us to prevent other students from applying in the future.

 - The organization uses street canvassers.